The Best Handyman Insurance Companies

 • The Hartford’s project-based coverage is geographically limited, for now

-Unlike traditional insurance policies that last for 6-12 months, The Hartford’s short-term liability policies can last for as little as a few hours.
+Unlike traditional insurance policies that last for 6-12 months, short-term liability policies obtained through The Hartford can last for as little as a few hours.
 For example, coverage for a four-hour furniture assembly project, offering $300,000 in liability coverage, would cost less than $10.
 Despite being valid for only a short period of time, this project-based plan would provide the same basic coverage as many 12-month policies, without the ongoing monthly premiums.

 Other examples provided on The Hartford’s website include an $18 two-day policy offering $300,000 of coverage, and a $57 three-day policy offering up to $1 million in coverage for a two-person crew.
 Since handyman schedules can often be unpredictable, taking advantage of project-based policies like these can reduce your insurance costs without sacrificing coverage when you need it.